-Slipping, tripping, and falling can cause injuries—sometimes very severe and permanent injuries.
+Slipping, tripping, and falling can cause injuries and can very severe and permanent injuries.

 There is a myth that suggests if you fall and get hurt on another’s property, then the owner is automatically at fault.
 Completely False.